Wuvist/lcpc/lcpc.typ

 However, the data of 1st-20th group deserve more careful examination:
 - LCP is higher than 1, meaning expenditure exceed income.

-This status does not nessesarily implies that "Singapore's Poor struggles with household deficit".
-Within this group, 30%+ of household sole non-working household members of age 65+. i.e. retired olderly could be living saving, thus expenditure exceeds income#footnote[Retired olderly has no fixed salary, but could still have income from investment and rental.].
+This status does not necessarily implies that "Singapore's Poor struggles with household deficit".
+Within this group, 30%+ of household sole non-working household members of age 65+. i.e. retired elderly could be living saving, thus expenditure exceeds income#footnote[Retired elderly has no fixed salary, but could still have income from investment and rental.].
 HES report indicates that #quote[It is notable, for example, that some resident households in the lowest 20% owned a car (13.6 per cent), employed a maid (13.9 per cent), lived in private property (7.1 per cent) or were headed by persons aged 65 years and over (36.7 per cent) in 2017/18.], indicating group with low monthly income may not be poorest group.

 === By dwelling